wangshusen/CS583A-2019Spring/webpage/index.md

     -- Submission is not required.

     -- Deadline: finish it before the 1st Quiz.
 (Otherwise, you might fail.)

+- Jan 24, Homework 1 is assigned (available on Canvas).

+    -- Submission: submit to Canvas.

+    -- Deadline: Feb 12.

 - Jan 31, **CANCELED** due to the instructor's conference traveling